Orthodontic technology: Digital Orthodontic Technology

+To focus specifically on radiographic and photographic analysis, recent advances leverage digital technology such as AI-powered software for automated smile analysis in orthodontics.

 Radiography

 Radiography has been used in dental offices for decades, but as digital technology expands there are various benefits to using digital radiography compared to conventional film.
 Digital radiography: decreases environmental burdens, improves accuracy in image processing, decreases time and increases efficiency, reduces radiation, and improves diagnosis and treatment planning for professionals.

 3D radiography is also becoming more prevalent in dental offices as well and provides numerous benefits for assessing and locating positions of various diagnosis such as TMJ problems, impacted teeth, and tooth eruptions.

 Digital Scanners

 One of the most noticeable changes in digital dental technology is the adaptation of digital scanners in dental and specialty offices.
 A big change for patients specifically, is the transition from plaster model impressions to digital scanners.
 It provides more accurate impressions and is noticeably more comfortable for patients.
 Digital scanners are also used as way for dental offices to manufacture aligners and retainers directly from their office.
 This allows for improved collaboration between offices through the ability to transfer scans electronically and it allows a direct removal of defects in the scan before being printed.